Grue-2/Projects/README.md

 (Simple reason would be theres better work already done out there, but it's a learning process)

 #### Purpose
-Implements canny edge detection, two median threshold filtering, sobel edge detection, and guassian/mean blurs on .png images.
+Implements canny edge detection, sobel edge detection, and guassian/mean blurs on .png images.

 #### Method of action
 Mostly uses simple kernel convolution.

-Canny edge detection -
+guassian/mean blur - kernel convolution averaging values surrounding the pixel, gussian weighs the central pixels higher which helps peserve edges. sobel edge detection - kernel convolution testing for x/y direction changes, that is creates a response when theres an edge.
-two median threshold filtering - sobel edge detection - guassian/mean blur -
+Canny edge detection - input is sobel, thins sobels edges ( finds local edge maximums and dulls the rest), then uses two threshholds of intensity, one determines which edges are kept, and the other determines which thresholds are kept if they are in connection with a stronger edge.(Unfortunately my poor implementation tends to break things apart)

 #### User guide